Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_2_plan.md

 Time | Topic | Type
 ---- | ---- | ----
+30 min | The Model in action. | Code lab
+30 min | The View in action. | Code lab
-90 min | Participants see the Model, View, and Controller in action. | Code lab
+30 min | The Model, View, and Controller in action. | Code lab

 ## 12:30–2:00: Lunch